March 11, 1967– John Barrowman:

 Barrowman had originally been considered for the title role of Will on the television series Will & Grace (1998-2006), but the network brass felt he was “too straight”, and the role went to Eric McCormack instead, who is of course, straight.

-He is currently appearing on Arrow as an action-crime-super hero DC Comics drama on the CW.
+He did appear on American series television, on Arrow (2016-18) as an action-crime-super hero DC Comics drama on the CW.

 Barrowman has been out and proud for a long time and has always been forthright about his gayness.
 He revealed he was once written off a television series for refusing to hide the fact he was in a relationship with another guy.
 Just as his television career took off, he faced a very real pressure to stay in the closet by a production company that was run by a gay man.
 He was given the ax from 1990s USA Network series Central Park West (1995-96) because he refused to keep the relationship a secret.